Cosmian/cosmian_spark_crypto/README.md

 (Unit::Marketing || Unit::Sales) && (Country::Spain || Country::Germany )
 ```

-User keys are truly unique: 2 users having access to the same set of partitions, have different keys.
+**User keys are truly unique**: 2 users having access to the same set of partitions, have different keys.
 This adds security as users can be individually traced.

 For details on the underlying cryptographic protocol check the [abe_gpsw](https://github.com/Cosmian/abe_gpsw/) and [cosmian_java_lib](https://github.com/Cosmian/cosmian_java_lib) Github repositories.